jochenalt/Lisbeth/docs/source/imu.rst

 where :math:`x\in R^{N}, u\in R^{M}, z\in R^{z}, v_{k}` is the process noise, and :math:`n_{k}` is the observation noise.

 In our case the state :math:`x(k)` is a quaternion representing the pose of the IMU.
-The input/control vector :math:`u(k)` is the gyro data, since that is not noisy and most precise in the short term.
-Finally, the acceleration and magnetometer vectors represent the output vector :math:`y(k)`.
+Our input/control vector :math:`u(k)` is the gyro data that is used for changes in the short term.
+Finally, the acceleration and magnetometer vectors represent the output vector :math:`y(k)` that is compensating the gyro's drift.

 .. math::